NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 The design humidity ratio in kilograms of water per kilogram of dry air at the exit of the central heating coil. (kgWater/kgDryAir) The default is .008.

-#### Field: Cooling Design Air Flow Method
+#### Field: Cooling Supply Air Flow Rate Method

-The input of this field must be the method used to determine the airloop cooling supply air volume flow rate or the cooling supply air flow rate value.
-The input allowed must be is either, *DesignDay*, *Flow/System,* *FlowPerFloorArea*, *FractionOfAutosizedCoolingAirflow*, or *FlowPerCoolingCapacity*. *DesignDay* means the program will calculate the system design cooling air flow rate using the System Sizing input data and a design day simulation. *Flow/System* means that the the program will use the input of the field *Cooling Design Air Flow Rate* as the system design cooling air flow rate. *FlowPerFloorArea* means the program calculates the cooling supply air volume flow rate from zone floor area served by the airloop and user specified *Flow Per Floor Area* value. *FractionOfAutosizedCoolingAirflow* means the program calculates the cooling supply air volume flow rate from user specified fraction and the autosized design cooling supply air volume flow rate value determined by the simulation. *FlowPerCoolingCapacity* means the supply air volume is calculated from user specified flow per cooling capacity and design cooling capacity determined by the simulation.
+The input of this field must be the method used to determine the airloop cooling supply air volume flow rate.
+The input must be either, *DesignDay*, *Flow/System,* *FlowPerFloorArea*, *FractionOfAutosizedCoolingAirflow*, or *FlowPerCoolingCapacity*. *DesignDay* means the program will calculate the system design cooling supply air volume flow rate using the System Sizing input data and a design day simulation. *Flow/System* means that the program will use the input of the field *Cooling Design Air Flow Rate* as the system design cooling supply air volume flow rate. *FlowPerFloorArea* means the program calculates the cooling supply air volume flow rate from zone floor area served by the airloop and user specified *Flow Per Floor Area* value. *FractionOfAutosizedCoolingAirflow* means the program calculates the cooling supply air volume flow rate from user specified fraction and the autosized design cooling supply air volume flow rate value determined by the simulation. *FlowPerCoolingCapacity* means the supply air volume is calculated from user specified flow per cooling capacity and design cooling capacity determined by the simulation.
 The default method is *DesignDay*: i.e., the program uses the calculated design values.

-#### Field: Cooling Design Air Flow Rate
+#### Field: Cooling Supply Air Flow Rate

 The design system cooling air flow rate in cubic meters per second.
 This input is an alternative to using the program autocalculated value.
-This input is used if Cooling Design Air Flow Method is Flow/System.
+This input is used if Coolingi Supply Air Flow Rate Method is Flow/System.
 This value will *not* be multiplied by any sizing factor or by zone multipliers.
 If using zone multipliers, this value must be large enough to serve the multiplied zones.

-#### Field: Cooling Design Supply Air Flow Rate Per Floor Area {m3/s-m2}
+#### Field: Cooling Supply Air Flow Rate Per Floor Area {m3/s-m2}

 Enter the cooling supply air volume flow rate per zone conditioned floor area in m3/s-m2.
-This field is required field when the Cooling Design air Flow Method is *FlowPerFloorArea*.
-This field may be left blank if a cooling coil is not included in the airloop or the Cooling Design Air Flow Method is not *FlowPerFloorArea*.
+This field is required field when the Cooling Supply Air Flow Rate Method is *FlowPerFloorArea*.
+This field may be left blank if a cooling coil is not included in the airloop or the Cooling Supply Air Flow Rate Method is not *FlowPerFloorArea*.
 The program calculates the cooling supply air volume flow rate from the cooled floor area served by the air loop and the *Flow Per Unit Area* value specified by the user.

-#### Field: Fraction of Autosized Cooling Design Supply Air Flow Rate {-}
+#### Field: Cooling Fraction of Autosized Cooling Design Supply Air Flow Rate {-}

 Enter the cooling supply air volume flow rate as a fraction of the airloop autosized cooling supply air flow rate.
-This input field is required when the Cooling Design air Flow Method is *FractionOfAutosizedCoolingAirflow*.
-This input field may be left blank if a cooling coil is not included in the airloop or the Cooling Design air Flow Method is not *FractionOfAutosizedCoolingAirflow*.
+This input field is required when the Cooling Supply Air Flow Rate Method is *FractionOfAutosizedCoolingAirflow*.
+This input field may be left blank if a cooling coil is not included in the airloop or the Cooling Supply Air Flow Rate Method is not *FractionOfAutosizedCoolingAirflow*.
 The program calculates the cooling supply air volume flow rate from the design autosized cooling supply air flow rate and user specified fraction.

-#### Field: Cooling Design Supply Air Flow Rate Per Unit Cooling Capacity {m3/s-W}
+#### Field: Cooling Supply Air Flow Rate Per Unit Cooling Capacity {m3/s-W}

-Enter the cooling supply air volume flow rate per unit cooling capacity in m3/s-W. This input field is required when the Cooling Design air Flow Method is *FlowPerCoolingCapacity*.
-This field may be left blank if a cooling coil is not included in the airloop or the Cooling Design air Flow Method is not *FlowPerCoolingCapacity*.
+Enter the cooling supply air volume flow rate per unit cooling capacity in m3/s-W. This input field is required when the Cooling Supply Air Flow Rate Method is *FlowPerCoolingCapacity*.
+This field may be left blank if a cooling coil is not included in the airloop or the Cooling Supply Air Flow Rate Method is not *FlowPerCoolingCapacity*.
 The program calculates the airloop cooling supply air volume flow rate from the design autosized cooling capacity and user specified *Flow Per Cooling Capacity* value.

-#### Field: Heating Design Air Flow Method
+#### Field: Heating Supply Air Flow Rate Method

-The input of this field must be the method used to determine the airloop heating supply air volume flow rate or the heating supply air flow rate value.
-The input allowed must be is either, *DesignDay*, *Flow/System,* *FlowPerFloorArea*, *FractionOfAutosizedHeatingAirflow*, *FractionOfAutosizedCoolingAirflow* or *FlowPerHeatingCapacity*. *DesignDay* means the program will calculate the system design heating air flow rate using the System Sizing input data and a design day simulation. *Flow/System* means that the program will use the input of the field *Heating Design Air Flow Rate* as the system design heating air flow rate. *FlowPerFloorArea* means the program calculates the system heating supply air volume flow rate from zone floor area served by the airloop and user specified *Flow Per Floor Area* value. *FractionOfAutosizedHeatingAirflow* means the program calculates the system heating supply air volume flow rate from user specified fraction and the autosized system design heating supply air volume flow rate value determined by the simulation. *FractionOfAutosizedCoolingAirflow* means the program calculates the system heating supply air volume flow rate from user specified fraction and the autosized system design cooling supply air volume flow rate value determined by the simulation. *FlowPerHeatingCapacity* means the system heating supply air volume is calculated from user specified flow per heating capacity and design heating capacity determined by the simulation.
+The input of this field must be the method used to determine the airloop heating supply air volume flow rate.
+The input must be either, *DesignDay*, *Flow/System,* *FlowPerFloorArea*, *FractionOfAutosizedHeatingAirflow*, *FractionOfAutosizedCoolingAirflow* or *FlowPerHeatingCapacity*. *DesignDay* means the program will calculate the system design heating supply air volume flow rate using the System Sizing input data and a design day simulation. *Flow/System* means that the program will use the input of the field *Heating Design Air Flow Rate* as the system design heating supply air volume flow rate. *FlowPerFloorArea* means the program calculates the system heating supply air volume flow rate from zone floor area served by the airloop and user specified *Flow Per Floor Area* value. *FractionOfAutosizedHeatingAirflow* means the program calculates the system heating supply air volume flow rate from user specified fraction and the autosized system design heating supply air volume flow rate value determined by the simulation. *FractionOfAutosizedCoolingAirflow* means the program calculates the system heating supply air volume flow rate from user specified fraction and the autosized system design cooling supply air volume flow rate value determined by the simulation. *FlowPerHeatingCapacity* means the system heating supply air volume is calculated from user specified flow per heating capacity and design heating capacity determined by the simulation.
 The default method is *DesignDay*: i.e., the program uses the calculated design values.

-#### Field: Heating Design Air Flow Rate
+#### Field: Heating Supply Air Flow Rate

 The design system heating air flow rate in cubic meters per second.
 This input is an alternative to using the program autocalculated value.
-This input is used if Heating Design Air Flow Method is Flow/System.
+This input is used if Heating Supply Air Flow Rate Method is Flow/System.
 This value will *not* be multiplied by any sizing factor or by zone multipliers.
 If using zone multipliers, this value must be large enough to serve the multiplied zones.

-#### Field: Heating Design Supply Air Flow Rate Per Floor Area {m3/s-m2}
+#### Field: Heating Supply Air Flow Rate Per Floor Area {m3/s-m2}

 Enter the heating supply air volume flow rate per zone conditioned floor area in m3/s-m2.
-This field is required field when the Heating Design air Flow Method is *FlowPerFloorArea*.
-This field may be left blank if a heating coil is not included in the airloop or the Heating Design Air Flow Method is not *FlowPerFloorArea*.
+This field is required field when the Heating Supply Air Flow Rate Method is *FlowPerFloorArea*.
+This field may be left blank if a heating coil is not included in the airloop or the Heating Supply Air Flow Rate Method is not *FlowPerFloorArea*.
 The program calculates the heating supply air volume flow rate from the heated or cooled floor area served by the air loop and the *Flow Per Unit Area* value specified by the user.

-#### Field: Fraction of Autosized Heating Design Supply Air Flow Rate {-}
+#### Field: Heating Fraction of Autosized Heating Supply Air Flow Rate {-}

 Enter the heating supply air volume flow rate as a fraction of the airloop autosized heating supply air flow rate.
-This input field is required when the Heating Design air Flow Method is *FractionOfAutosizedHeatingAirflow*.
-This input field may be left blank if heating coil is not included in the airloop or the Heatng Design air Flow Method is not *FractionOfAutosizedHeatingAirflow*.
+This input field is required when the Heating Supply Air Flow Rate Method is *FractionOfAutosizedHeatingAirflow*.
+This input field may be left blank if heating coil is not included in the airloop or the Heating Supply Air Flow Rate Method is not *FractionOfAutosizedHeatingAirflow*.
 The program calculates the heating supply air volume flow rate from the design autosized heating supply air flow rate and user specified fraction.

-#### Field: Fraction of Autosized Cooling Design Supply Air Flow Rate {-}
+#### Field: Heating Fraction of Autosized Cooling Supply Air Flow Rate {-}

 Enter the heating supply air volume flow rate as a fraction of the airloop autosized cooling supply air flow rate.
-This input field is required when the Heating Design air Flow Method is *FractionOfAutosizedCoolingAirflow*.
-This input field may be left blank if heating coil is not included in the airloop or the Heatng Design air Flow Method is not *FractionOfAutosizedCoolingAirflow*.
+This input field is required when the Heating Supply Air Flow Rate Method is *FractionOfAutosizedCoolingAirflow*.
+This input field may be left blank if heating coil is not included in the airloop or the Heating Supply Air Flow Rate Method is not *FractionOfAutosizedCoolingAirflow*.
 The program calculates the heating supply air volume flow rate from the design autosized cooling supply air flow rate and user specified fraction.

 #### Field: Heating Design Supply Air Flow Rate Per Unit Heating Capacity {m3/s-W}